squidmin/bigquery-labs/README.md

   id:STRING,fieldA:STRING,fieldB:STRING,fieldC:STRING,fieldD:STRING
 ```

-### Specify the schema in a JSON schema file
+### Specify the schemaDefault in a JSON schemaDefault file

-For an example JSON schema file, refer to: `/schema/example.json`.
+For an example JSON schemaDefault file, refer to: `/schemaDefault/example.json`.

 **Create an empty table**